 SSH keys and Lightsail regions

-In Lightsail, as soon as you create an instance in an AWS Region, we create a Default SSH key in that region.
+In Lightsail, as soon as you create an instance in an Region, we create a Default SSH key in that region.
 This default key can be used to connect to instances only in that specific region.
 To use the same key in all the regions where you have instances, create your own key pair and upload it to each of those regions.
 Or upload an existing key pair in those regions.